dy/watr/readme.md

 <!--
 ## Limitations

+It may miss some edge cases and nice error messages.
+For better REPL/dev experience use [wabt](https://github.com/AssemblyScript/wabt.js).

 Ambiguous syntax is prohibited in favor of explicit lispy notation.
 Each instruction must have prefix signature with parenthesized immediates and arguments.

 ```wast